Frizlab/BMO/Readme.md

 The object that was already in the database will be updated.
 The property can be named however you like, but must have the same name in all your entities.

-Example of a simple model with the uniquing property name `bmoId`:
+Example of a simple model with the uniquing property name `bmoID`:

 ![CoreData Model](https://github.com/happn-app/BMO/blob/master/docs/images/CoreDataModelExample1.png)